Jyothimoparti/News-Org/README.md

 Run `npm install -g @angular/cli` to install Angular CLI.

+## Clone the repository

+Run `git clone <https/ssh link>` to clone the repository to your local computer

+## Navigate to the repository on local machine.

-Run `cd angular_rest_api` to navigate to that folder.
+Run `cd News-Org` to navigate to that folder.

+## Install node modules

+Run `npm install` to install the node modules

-## Development server
+## Run the application on Development server

-Run `ng serve` for a dev server.
+Run `ng serve` to run the app on a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build